kubemod/kubemod/README.md

 If a resource matches the `match` section of a `Reject` ModRule, its creation/update will be rejected.
 This enables the development of a system of policy ModRules which enforce certain security restrictions in the namespace they are deployed to.

-For example, here's a `Reject` ModRule which alleviates the infamous [CVE-2020-8554: Man in the middle using ExternalIPs](https://github.com/kubernetes/kubernetes/issues/97076):
+For example, here's a `Reject` ModRule which resolves the infamous [CVE-2020-8554: Man in the middle using ExternalIPs](https://github.com/kubernetes/kubernetes/issues/97076):

 ```yaml
 apiVersion: api.kubemod.io/v1beta1